Credit Card Icon

 • The chance of the growth returning

-Research shows that recurrence rates can vary significantly depending on the technique used in pterygium surgery.
-For example, the conjunctival autograft method in pterygium surgery has been found to have lower recurrence rates compared to the traditional bare sclera technique, which has historically shown rates as high as 88% in some instances.
+Research shows that recurrence rates can vary significantly depending on the technique used in pterygium surgery and following post-operative care instructions.
+For example, the conjunctival autograft method has been found to have lower recurrence rates compared to the traditional bare sclera technique, which has historically shown rates as high as 88% in some instances.
 A recent study reported an overall recurrence rate of 7.65%, with primary cases at 6.13% and recurrent cases at 15.15%.

 Each slice of the pie shows a possible complication from pterygium surgery.
 The larger the slice, the greater the risk, helping you understand what to watch for during recovery.